Did you know?

 Do you want to apply for a data analyst position?
 You better write some related skills and experiences with matching keywords.
 The recruiter will not care much if you also worked as a legal assistant right after graduation.

 Recruiters and Hiring Managers may disqualify you for grammatical mistakes.
 Make sure you review your resume and cover letter for such mistakes before sending it.

 5. Looks matter!

 Recruiters can often times screen resumes based on how different or unique they look.
 Of course, the more experienced ones will read details, but a nice design grabs attention.
 Our template designs address this issue specifically and let you focus on the contents rather than on the appearance of your resume.

-Of course, these 5 resume tips are not the only things you should consider.
+Of course, these professional resume tips are not the only things you should consider.
 The type of job you are applying for is also important, as that will completely change your approach.

 You want to apply for a job at a small store in your neighborhood?
-You better print out a traditional resume and go meet the person in charge.
+Just print out a traditional resume and go meet the person in charge.
 You want to apply for an associate role in a mid-sized company?
-You better use a visually appealing resume and attach a letter to it.
+A visually appealing resume will be great to use and attach a letter to it.
 You are good at acting, but haven’t made it big yet?
-You better use an artistic resume to showcase your creativity and land an audition.
+That would be better use an artistic resume to showcase your creativity and land an audition.
 You are at the peak of your career looking to switch jobs?
-You better use an executive resume.
+Then use an executive resume.
 You want to make your past results count?
 Highlight achievements.

-You may often want to tweak your resume design and content, and that is why we have prepared 5 different templates that will surely cover your needs.
+You may often want to tweak your resume design and content, and that is why we have prepared 5 different templates based on these resume tips that will surely cover your needs.
 Check out our ready-to-use Resume Template.